ProfessorJames/hangman/README.md

 ### Languages
 * [Python](https://www.python.org/)
-* [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript 'JS') (used in Code Institutes' Python Template to generate the workspace for the project)
+* [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript 'JS'): Used in Code Institutes' Python Template to generate the workspace for the project
-* [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML 'HTML') (used in Code Institutes' Python Template to generate the workspace for the project)
+* [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML 'HTML'): Used in Code Institutes' Python Template to generate the workspace for the project
 * [Markdown](https://en.wikipedia.org/wiki/Markdown): Used for content of README file

 ### Programs, frameworks, libraries and tools